cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ```

 If you read over the comments in the snippet above, you'll see a note about
-adding this to the head of our html to prevent FOUC or Flashes Of Unstyled Content.
+adding this to the head of our HTML to prevent FOUC or Flashes Of Unstyled Content.

 You can insert that snippet directly into the head of the HTML in your layout,
 or you can add it to a partial that's rendered within the head.
 This is my